 Helidon, located near the foothills of Queensland’s Great Dividing Range.
 Has also long been a hub for sandstone extraction.
 The sandstone deposits in this region have been highly sought after for their durability, aesthetic appeal, and also unique colouring.
 Furthermore, the stone’s natural variations in colour.
 From warm browns to vibrant oranges and reds.
 Have made it a popular choice for construction and architectural embellishments.

 The significance of Helidon sandstone blocks stretches back to the early days of Queensland’s colonisation.
 The sandstone was used in the construction of many of the state’s most prominent buildings and landmarks.
 Therefore, one of the most notable examples is the century-old Anglican St John’s Cathedral in Brisbane.
-Which features Helidon sandstone as a key building material.
+Which features Helidon sandstone is a versatile stone as a key building material.
 Additionally, the sandstone has been utilised in the Queensland State Parliament building and the Great Court of the University of Queensland among others.

 The indigenous inhabitants of the Helidon region recognised the inherent quality of the local sandstone even before European colonisation.
 They held the belief that the water surrounding Helidon possessed healing and strengthening properties.
 Which they referred to as “kowoor.”
 This deep-rooted understanding of the land and its resources speaks to the enduring connection between the region’s natural elements and its people.